citp/privacy-policy-historical/g/gm/gmi/gmi-mr.com.md

 ### Additional Information

-Questions regarding this statement should be directed to info@gmi-mr.com.
+Questions regarding this statement should be directed to our [contact page](https://web.archive.org/contact/).